 of Engineering at the University of

-Horst Simon is the Deputy Director of Lawrence Berkeley National Laboratory (Berkeley Lab).
+Since 2023, Horst Simon has been the director of ADIA Lab, an independent, Abu Dhabi-based laboratory dedicated to basic and applied research in data and computational sciences.
+Before, he was the Deputy Director of Lawrence Berkeley National Laboratory (Berkeley Lab).
 Simon’s research interests are in the development of sparse matrix algorithms, algorithms for large-scale eigenvalue problems, and domain decomposition algorithms for unstructured domains for parallel processing.
 His algorithm research efforts were honored with the 1988 and the 2009 Gordon Bell Prize for parallel processing research.
 He was also member of the NASA team that developed the NAS Parallel Benchmarks, a widely used standard for evaluating the performance of massively parallel systems.
 He is co-author of the biannual TOP500 list.
 He holds an undergraduate degree in mathematics from the Technische Universtät in Berlin and a Ph.D. in Mathematics from the University of California at Berkeley.

 Professor, Department of Intelligent Systems Engineering,